Bdot42/mfakto/README-mfakto.txt

 Start mfakto and stress your GPU ;)

-DO NOT YET REPORT ANY MFAKTO RESULTS TO PRIMENET

 Advanced usage (extend the upper limit):
     Since mfakto works best on long running jobs you may want to extend the upper TF limit of your assignments a little bit.
 Take a look how much TF